-Those who directly benefited from the programs and services paid \$8,794,284, or 10.1% of the cost.
+Those who directly benefited from the programs and services paid \$12,689,157, or 16.5% of the cost.
 Direct users are charged for things such as building permit fees, recording fees, law library use fees and inmate boarding fees.
 The County also receives funds for shared use of its law enforcement facility and information technology and land use staff.
-Another \$29,218,177, or 33.6% was covered by other governments and organizations that subsidized either a specific program or general operations with operating or capital grants and contributions.
+Another \$30,514,373, or 39.8% was covered by other governments and organizations that subsidized either a specific program or general operations with operating or capital grants and contributions.
 Some examples of grants received are State Road and Bridge Construction, State Police Aid, Probation Officer Salary Reimbursements, WIC, and other Health and Human Services program grants.
-During 2022, the County also received a \$5,289,296 in State and Local Fiscal Recovery funds from the U.S. Department of Treasury for pandemic related expenses.
-The remaining costs of governmental activities were financed with general revenues of \$47,828,745, \$40,078,370 of which was property tax revenues, and \$4,425,752 was for local option sales taxes.
-For the year ended December 31, 2022, general revenues increased slightly, and program-specific revenues increased significantly primarily due to the increase in federal grant revenues and an increase in property taxes as compared to 2021.
+The remaining costs of governmental activities were financed with general revenues of \$54,721,752, \$41,983,937 of which was property tax revenues, and \$4,550,162 was for local option sales taxes.
+For the year ended December 31, 2023, general revenues increase and program-specific revenues increased primarily due to the increase in federal grant revenues 2022.